sorbet/sorbet/website/docs/doc-comments.md

 **Note**: For performance, Sorbet only stores one location of a definition per file.
-If something is defined multiple times within the same file, the last location generally wins (which might prevent Sorbet from finding the documentation for that definition).
+If something is defined multiple times within the same file, the last location generally wins (and thus, only the last location of a definition within a file will be searched for a documentation comment).